 Staff costs that are reported in the annual audited accounts should reconcile with the PAYE reported.
 However, this does not always happen.
 There are many reasons for this.

-For example, other labour services expenses are not in the payroll.
+For example, other labour services expenses are not on the payroll.
 An example is wages.
 The tax authority may want to establish the actual reason why the figures do not reconcile.

 Director’s standard of living

-Sometimes the director’s standards of living compared to the PAYE reported are in contrast.
-The directors may be living a life of luxury yet that does not reflect in their PAYE payments.
+Sometimes the director’s standard of living compared to the PAYE reported is in contrast.
+The directors may be living a life of luxury, yet that does not reflect in their PAYE payments.

 Senior employees’ compensation